Beet and Apple Salad with Citrus Honey Yogurt

 Even with the yogurt, I felt that the beet, apple, and fennel needed a little something.
 I simply squeezed more fresh orange and lemon juice over the top of the salad and sprinkled it with sea salt and called it done.
-If you want to use a dressing for your beet-apple-fennel salad, I highly recommend this one.
+If you want to use a dressing for your beet-apple-fennel salad, I highly recommend the one from this kale salad.

 - 1 bunch baby golden beets, greens removed and ends trimmed